etherealxx/batchlinks-webui/README.md

 `#controlnet` or `#cnet` will put the downloaded file to _/content/stable-diffusion-webui/extensions/sd-webui-controlnet/models_

-Github links doesn't need hashtag.
-It will always cloned to _/content/stable-diffusion-webui/extensions/(reponame)_
+Github links (if it does not contain `/raw/` in it) doesn't need hashtag.
+It will always considered as webui extension, and the repository will be cloned to _/content/stable-diffusion-webui/extensions/(reponame)_

 ### How to get the direct links (Important!)